gamedev44/DMOML/README.md

 ## Features

-- **Precise Direction Detection**: Splits the screen into 8 "pizza slices" for highly accurate 8-way and diagonal movement.
+- **Precise Direction Detection**:
+  Splits the screen into 8 precise "pizza slices" for highly accurate 8-way and diagonal movement, ensuring seamless control.

-- **Customizable Dead Zone**: Adjust the inactive central area to suit your playstyle.
+- **Customizable Dead Zone**:
+  Adjust the inactive central area to match your preferred playstyle and responsiveness.

-- **View Cone Threshold**: Dynamically control the extent of the directional segments for fine-tuned movement while keeping them equadistant from one another.
+- **View Cone Threshold**:
+  Dynamically control the extent of the directional segments, keeping them equidistant and perfectly aligned for fine-tuned movement.

-- **Live Debug Visualization**: View real-time debug data, including mouse position, directional lines, and active slice.
+- **Live Debug Visualization**:
+  Access real-time debug data, including mouse position, directional lines, and the currently active slice.

-- **Fullscreen Mode**: Toggle fullscreen mode for a better gaming experience.
+- **Fullscreen Mode**:
+  Toggle fullscreen mode with ease for an immersive and distraction-free experience.

-- **Works Across Games**: Designed for **Supervive** and other **top-down MOBAs**.
+- **Works Across Games**:
+  Optimized for **Supervive** and other popular **top-down MOBAs**, enhancing gameplay precision.

 ---